2006 Breeders' Cup

 The 2006 Breeders' Cup World Championships was the 23rd edition of the premier event of the North American thoroughbred horse racing year.
-It took place on November 4 at Churchill Downs in Lexington, Kentucky.
+It took place on November 4 at Churchill Downs in Louisville, Kentucky.
 The Breeders' Cup is generally regarded as the end of the North America racing season, although a few Grade I events take place in later November and December.
 The 2006 Breeders' Cup results were highly influential in the Eclipse Award divisional championship voting.

 Lead-up

 For 2006, the total purse money offered at the Breeders' Cup increased from $14 million to $20 million.
 The Classic, Turf, Filly and Mare Turf, Sprint, and Juvenile Fillies all had their purses increased by $1 million.
 The Mile and Juvenile had their purse increased by $500,000.
 The purse increases made Breeders' Cup day the second richest in racing, behind Dubai World Cup day with total purses of $21 million.

 The event was broadcast by ESPN for the first time, with Trevor Denman calling the races.